MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-powerfx-in-model-app.md

   - "PowerApps"
   - D365CE
 ---
-# Using PowerFx in a custom page for your model-driven app (preview)
+# Use PowerFx in a custom page for your model-driven app (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]